-Getting along with office colleagues can be rough, but working alongside your mom inside the challenging landscape of cable news?
-That’s a whole other story, and it’s the headline for Katie Wendelson (Briga Heelan, “Ground Floor,” “Undateable Live”), a smart, ambitious producer at “The Breakdown,” the daily cable newscast centered in Secaucus, N.J.
+Getting along with office colleagues can be rough, but working with your mom?
+That’s a whole different story, and it’s the headline for Katie Wendelson (Briga Heelan, “Ground Floor,” “Undateable Live”), a smart, ambitious news producer at “The Breakdown,” a national cable news show that shoots in Secaucus, N.J.

 It takes a village to deliver the news day in and day out, and “The Breakdown” team does it with their own special flair.
 Sitting in the co-anchor chair is Chuck Pierce (John Michael Higgins, “Pitch Perfect,” “Best in Show”), the blowhard, difficult-to-please news desk veteran.
-Once a well-respected network presence, Chuck intimidates everyone on the staff except for Carol, who uses her polished mom skills to deal with him, and together this odd duo forges an unlikely friendship.
-Alongside him is Portia (Nicole Richie, “Candidly Nicole,” “The Simple Life”), the young, very hip co-host who is anything but an old-fashioned news anchor.
-Sometimes shrewd, other times not so much, Portia often butts heads with Chuck because he never quite understands just what she’s talking about.
+Once a well-respected network newsman, Chuck intimidates everyone on staff except for Carol, who uses the skills acquired in her 30 years of mothering to deal with him.
+Together, this odd duo forges an unlikely friendship.
+Alongside him is Portia (Nicole Richie, “Candidly Nicole,” “The Simple Life”), the young, very hip co-host who brings a different perspective to old-fashioned journalism.
+Sometimes a shrewd social media genius, other times a bit checked-out, Portia finds it hard to relate to Chuck.

-Leading the news team is Greg (Adam Campbell, “Unbreakable Kimmy Schmidt,” “Mixology”), the young executive producer who has something to prove and, while energetic and driven, is constantly fighting an uphill battle putting out fires and managing the co-hosts whims and tantrums.
-Katie’s closest friend at the office is Justin (Horatio Sanz, “Saturday Night Live,” “The Dictator”), the laid back video editor who is honest and more than happy to dole out his zen-like perspective, which is considerably tarnished having spent countless hours editing horrific news footage.
-Rounding out the newsroom is Beth (Tracey Wigfield), the creepy resident meteorologist who is far from your stereotypical weather girl.
+Leading the news team is Greg (Adam Campbell, “Unbreakable Kimmy Schmidt,” “Mixology”), the dashing young executive producer of “The Breakdown.”
+Energetic and a little uptight, Greg is constantly putting out fires and managing the whims and tantrums of his colleagues.
+Rounding out the newsroom is Justin (Horatio Sanz, “Saturday Night Live,” “The Dictator”), the video editor who has spent maybe a little too much time in a dark room editing horrific news footage and Beth (Tracey Wigfield), the creepy resident meteorologist who is far from your stereotypical weather girl.